Education

 How it works

-Percentage change tells you how much a value has grown or shrunk relative to its starting point.
+Use this percent increase calculator to quickly compute the percentage change between two values, showing how much a number has grown or shrunk relative to its starting point.

 % change · ((new − old) / |old|) × 100